OutSystems/docs-product/src/user-management/end-user-manage/end-user-authentication/configure-saml.md

 ### Enable single sign-on between app types to use SAML 2.0 in Reactive Web Apps { #enable-sso-between-app-types }

 To use SAML 2.0 authentication in Reactive Web Apps, you must enable **Single Sign-On Between App Types** in the environment configuration.
-This also applies to SAML-based authentication methods like Azure AD and Okta.
+This also applies to SAML-based authentication methods like Microsoft Entra and Okta.

 Additionally, this configuration requires you to enable some additional security settings at the environment level.